Logiqx/wst-results/docs/events/guidance/README.md

 Whilst sailing be sure to wear your Motion above your bicep, facing upwards so that it has a clear view of the sky.

+Please ensure your Motion Mini is NOT being worn underneath underneath neoprene or lycra.

 When sharing your data with the timekeeper, please send the OAO file (not GPX).

 #### ESP or LISA

-Please ensure that your ESP or LISA device is recording at 5 Hz or 10 Hz.
+Please ensure that your ESP / LISA device is recording at 5 Hz or 10 Hz.

 Whilst sailing be sure to wear your device above your bicep, facing upwards so that it has a clear view of the sky.

+Please ensure your ESP / LISA device is NOT being worn underneath underneath neoprene or lycra.

 When sharing your data with the timekeeper, please send the UBX or GPY file (not GPX).